dfttoolkit package¶

 - move_adsorbates(shift, primitive_substrate=None)[source]¶

-shifts the adsorbates in Cartesian coordinates
+Shifts the adsorbates in Cartesian coordinates

-- move_multipoles(shift: ndarray[Any, dtype[float64]]) None [source]¶
+- move_multipoles(shift: ndarray[tuple[int, ...], dtype[float64]]) None [source]¶

 Moves all the multipoles by a shift vector :param shift: list or array, len==3 :return: